Joseph Poindexter: Gubernatorial accomplishments

 An editorial at his death credited Poindexter with a balanced budget, improved civil service and wage laws that regulated child labor and improved public health and welfare.
 During his administration the Hawaii Housing Authority was established, and projects such as the "Mayor Wright homes" (named for George F. Wright) were begun.

 He advocated for larger airports and other major public works projects, including roads, parks, schools and the Ala Wai Golf Course.

 Later life

 Poindexter resumed his law practice after leaving the governorship.
 In July 1943, the Hawaii Supreme Court appointed him a trustee of the Bernice Pauahi Bishop Estate (now Kamehameha Schools), in which capacity he served until his death in Honolulu, Hawaii on December 3, 1951.
 His picture appeared on the cover of the July 23, 1934 Times Magazine.
-He is buried next to his wife Margaret in Mountain View cemetery in Dillion Montana.
+He is buried next to his wife Margaret in Mountain View cemetery in Dillon, Montana.

 Personal life

 Poindexter married Margaret Conger in Dillon, Montana on April 22, 1897.
-The couple had two children, Everton and Helen.
+The couple had two children.